The Spotted Lanternfly Threat

 The Spotted Lanternfly completes its life cycle once a year, progressing through several distinct stages:

-• Nymph Stage: After hatching in spring, nymphs go through four stages, starting from black and white spotted to a red, white, and black appearance.
+• Nymph stage: In spring, these eggs hatch into black nymphs with white spots.
+Nymphs go through four stages of development, maturing from an entirely black and white color to a red, white, and black during development.

 The Damage Caused by the Spotted Lanternfly

-The feeding habits of the Spotted Lanternfly lead to severe plant damage, characterized by:
+The feeding behavior of the Spotted Lanternfly causes heavy damage to plants manifested by:

-• Oozing sap, wilting, leaf curling, and eventual dieback of trees.
+• Sap oozing, wilting, curling of leaves, and dieback of trees.

-• Excretion of honeydew, fostering sooty mold growth that stains plants and nearby surfaces, diminishing plant health and aesthetic value.
+• Excretion of honeydew, which encourages the growth of sooty mold that stains plants and surrounding surfaces, reducing plant health and appearance.

 Tree Management for Pest Control